A losing war I'm fighting

 But I refuse to turn my life

-Into ten thousand tiny little transactions
+Into ten thousand tiny little

 Trading time for money.